play-components/play-fbconnect/README.md

 ## Usage

+### Use the `fbconnect.button` tag in your view

+The `fbconnect.button` tag outputs a link that will prompt your users to authenticate with Facebook when it is clicked.

+	#{fbconnect.button label:'Login using your facebook account.' /}

+The tag takes two optional parameters. `label` which defaults to *Sign in with Facebook*, and `cssClass` which defaults to *play-fbconnect-button*.

 ### Define your OAuth callback

-Your `fbconnect.model` class needs to implement a method called `facebookOAuthCallback`.
+Your `fbconnect.model` class needs to implement a static method called `facebookOAuthCallback`.
 After a user has authenticated using Facebook, the module will call this method with a JsonObject that contains data about the user.
 This is your opportunity to add the user to your database, add the user to your session, or do anything else you want to do with the authentic data Facebook provides.
 [See this table](http://developers.facebook.com/docs/reference/api/user) for all the properties that Facebook makes available on the JsonObject.

     public static void facebookOAuthCallback(JsonObject data){
         String email = data.get("email").getAsString();